kdgregory/log4j-aws-appenders/docs/sns.md

 ARN it's particularly useful to use `{env:AWS_REGION}` or `{ec2:region}` along with `{aws:accountId}`.

 While the appender exposes the batch delay configuration parameters, these are ignored.
-Each message will be sent as soon as possible after it's passed to the appender (SNS does not support message batching).
+Each message is sent as soon as possible after it's passed to the appender (SNS does not support message batching).